-In this paper we have addressed the problem of moral hazard among EMU Member States and how it affects required efforts to contain or reduce debt and apply sustainable counter-cyclical fiscal policy.
-A formal principalmulti agent model that illustrates the current situation in the EMU, shows that there is need for further reform of EU governance.
-Our investigation shows how the relationship between European Commission and EMU Member States fits very well a simplified principal-multi agent framework.
-We thus review some of the current European Commissions macroeconomic policies as incentive schemes and surveillance mechanisms.
+In this paper we have addressed the problem of moral hazard among EMU Member States and how it affects the efforts required to contain or reduce debt and apply sustainable countercyclical fiscal policy.
+A formal principal-multi agent model that illustrates the current situation in the EMU, shows that there is need for further reform of EU governance.
+Our model shows how the relationship between European Commission and EMU Member States fits very well a simplified principal-multi agent framework.
+We thus review some of the current European Commission's macroeconomic policies as incentive schemes and surveillance mechanisms.
 With this approach, we point out some of the reasons for the current problems of the EMU and contribute to the ongoing debate on the fiscal consolidation and questionable effectiveness of the Stability and Growth Pact.